 Here he referred to how the rider can become quite warm waiting on the start grid for the race to begin.
 Ben then asked his girlfriend Nicki (not pictured here) to help out and demonstrate how to hold the umbrella and shade the rider – all the while as Ben continues to narrate.
 The camera moves over to show us the rider Nicki is shading, who happens to be the famous romance novel cover star Fabio!
 I guess in California you never know who you’ll find in a race venues’ paddock.

 Fabio Lanzoni, a huge muscle bound fellow is sitting on Ben’s racer while Nicki attempts to shade him from the sun.
 Fabio gets off the bike and Nicki attempts to keep up to him and shade him.
-Nicki, not an official umbrella girl, donned rather smart stylish attire.
+Nicki, not an official umbrella girl, donned rather in smart stylish attire.
 Ben, in the concluding wrap up, stated yet again, that umbrella girls “look good”, are useful to the rider”.

-And one woman, the only woman to ever achieved MotoGP points, Katja Poensgen did us all justice by employing an “umbrella boy” during her 2003 MotoGP race in Sachsenring Germany.
+And one woman, the only woman to ever achieve MotoGP points, Katja Poensgen did us all justice by employing an “umbrella boy” during her 2003 MotoGP race in Sachsenring Germany.
 And this was one race I was in attendance for.
 She readied herself on the grid, accompanied by (perhaps for the first time in history) a fit, handsome, umbrella boy (actually it was her dentist who filled the role.
-Not just a ‘pretty face”) who most charmingly garnished her start position.
+Not just a ‘pretty face”!) who most charmingly garnished her start position.

-Yet in all reality, so many women have and continue to exchange their umbrella’s for race bike handlebar grips.
+Yet in all reality, many women have and continue to exchange their umbrella’s for race bike handlebar grips.

 Without the grid side “umbrella girl” a rider will still win races, will still enjoy good starts and still fight all elements to be on the podium.
 We know this because, after all, the umbrella girls exist just because- “they look good”!